The "Recovery Diet"

-Composition] [ Meal Suggestions]
+[ Recovery Diet Composition] [ Meal Suggestions] [Note on Vitamins]

-on "cruise control" throughout the day.
-This means eating small, frequent
+Nutritional studies recommended that people in recovery eat on “cruise control” throughout the day.
+This means eating small, frequent mini-meals–to maintain energy levels and moods more even.

 Suggestions for a Diet that Promotes Recovery:

-as a guide to prepare well-balanced meals
+- Use the USDA’s Food Guide Pyramid as a guide to prepare well-balanced meals

 - Eat 3 snacks and 3 meals per day (see Smart Snacking)

-- Drink decaffeinated coffee and herbal teas to decrease
+- Drink decaffeinated coffee and herbal teas to decrease caffeine

 - Eat fresh fruits and vegetables